nmwiley808/Password-Audit-Tool/README.md

 # Password Audit Tool (Cybersecuirty Project)

-A cybersecurity CLI tool and Google Colab notebook for auditing passwords for strength, breach exposure, and dangerous structural vulnerabilities.
+A IT/Cybersecurity CLI tool and Google Colab notebook for auditing passwords for strength, breach exposure, and dangerous structural vulnerabilities.

 Built with `zxcvbn`, `rich`, `requests`, `hashlib`, and `click`.